 It makes sense to consider the business model of the email provider you are using or considering.

 Freemium: This is how Proton and Tutenota operate.
 There are free tiers with limited space and limited options.
 These free options are supported by the paid users who desire more services from the platform.
 To use your own domain with one of these email providers requires a paid subscription.
 Tutenota and Proton are constantly updating their service and adding new features.

 Ad revenue: This is Gmail, Outlook, and most everyone else who offers free email.
 They show you ads alongside your emails to make money.
 Gmail stopped having the ads based on the contents of your emails a few years ago.
 But they know pretty well who you are and your interests, and they make lots of money on their ads.

 Give it a try

-Sign up for an account with Protonmail or Tutenota today and improve your privacy and security.
+Sign up for an account with Proton or Tutenota today and improve your privacy and security.

 Keep in mind the price you pay when you use Gmail or other free services online.
 While you are not paying money upfront, the advertisers are buying access to you, and thus you are sacrificing your privacy.
 Consider giving a zero knowledge email provider a try and realize that leaving the comfort of Gmail or Outlook isn’t so bad after all.
 If you aren't convinced you can take a look at our Why Privacy?, Why Security?, and Secure Communications posts.